mclovin84/mediastack/README.md

 FOLDER_FOR_DATA=/your-app-configs         # Change to where you want your container configurations to be stored
 ```

-The **`FOLDER_FOR_MEDIA`** variable can be either Linux, Windows, MacOS, Synology, or NFS filesystems, and is the location for all of the **media storage, and transient download files** being used by the Bittorrent and Usenet applications.
-The filesystem mapping and directory structure between the Docker host computer, and the Docker applications, is shown in the folder structure below.
+The **`FOLDER_FOR_MEDIA`** variable can be either Linux, Windows, MacOS, Synology, or NFS filesystems, and is the location for all of the **media storage, and transient download files** being used by the  and  The filesystem mapping and directory structure between the Docker host computer, and the Docker applications, is shown in the folder structure below.

 The **`FOLDER_FOR_DATA`** variable can also be either Linux, Windows, MacOS, Synology, or NFS filesystems, and is the **configuration storage** for all of the Docker applications.
 Docker will store the running configuration of each of the Docker applications, into their own directory, inside the **`FOLDER_FOR_DATA`** directory.